cuelang/cue/doc/ref/spec.md

 ### Lists

 A list literal defines a new value of type list.
-A list may be open or closed.
+Each list has a capacity associated with it, which must be an integer value.
+The capacity is at least the number of elements it has.
+A closed list is a list with a concrete integral value as capacity.
+An open list is a list with variable capacity.
-An open list is indicated with a `...` at the end of an element list, optionally followed by a value for the remaining elements.
+An open list with unbounded capacity is indicated with a `...` at the end of an element list, optionally followed by a value for the remaining elements.

-The length of a closed list is the number of elements it contains.
-The length of an open list is the its number of elements as a lower bound and an unlimited number of elements as its upper bound.
+The `cap` builtin allows limiting this capacity to an arbitrary value.
+An open list is associated with a default value matching the length of its current elements if this length falls within its capacity.

 ```
 ListLit       = "[" [ ElementList [ "," [ "..." [ Expression ] ] ] "]" .